Van McCoy: 1970s

-On March 25, 1978, his new album, My Favorite Fantasy was reviewed.
+On March 25, 1978, his new album, My Favorite Fantasy, was reviewed.
 It was made up of original McCoy compositions and was co-produced with Charles Kipps.
 The clarity, smoothness and easiness of his vocals as well as the strength and instrumental rhythm was noted.
-The picks by Billboard were, "That's the Story of My Life", "Two Points", "You're So Right for Me", "Before and After", and "Wings of Love".
-Two weeks later on April 8, his single "My Favorite Fantasy" was a recommended soul single in the Billboard Top Single Picks section.
-Susan Kluth's review in Record Mirror even though McCoy's faultless vocals, the aspects of human life, heart - wrenching lyrics etc. were noted, she didn't indicate much keenness on her part.
+The picks by Billboard were "That's the Story of My Life", "Two Points", "You're So Right for Me", "Before and After", and "Wings of Love".
+"My Favorite Fantasy" wasn't a pick then.
+However, two weeks later on April 8, Billboard had "My Favorite Fantasy" as a recommended soul single in the Top Single Picks section.
+With Susan Kluth's review of the album in Record Mirror, she took note of McCoy's faultless vocals, the aspects of human life, and heart - wrenching lyrics etc. However, she didn't display any enthusiasm.